csehacademy/RandPass/README.md

 - Enter how many characters the password should be

-- Finally password will be created
+- Finally, your password will be created